MauricePasternak/ExploreASL-GUI/README.md

 - [x] Add help information on the steps within the Data Visualization Module.
 - [ ] Add plot settings for renaming axis main labels within the Data Visualization Module.
 - [ ] Add Multiprocessing Capability to the Import Module as well. \*\*
-- [ ] Add a submodule to Process Studies where users can pin-point change the JSON sidecars of individual subjects/visits/sessions.
+- [x] Add a separate module where users can pin-point change the JSON sidecars of individual subjects/visits/sessions.
 - [ ] Add auto-update capability to the software so that users don't have to manually install new versions.
 - [ ] Allow for plots to be exported as PNG files in the Data Visualization Module.
 - [ ] Allow for the Data Visualization module to save/load a JSON parameters file to skip the hassle of repeating steps and re-adjusting sliders each time.
 Just load the json file and have it all done for you.